 Our research has also identified five major components of a skill development program that today’s employees want.

 Both blue and white-collar workers consider on-the-job training as the most important component of a skills development program.
-This type of program is most meaningful to blue-collar workers aged 45 and over, with 55% prioritizing this training.
-Workers are looking for programs, such as mentorships and job shadowing, that will help to advance their skills and future career opportunities.
+This type of program is most meaningful to blue-collar workers aged 45 and over, with 55 percent prioritizing this training.
+Workers are looking for programs, such as mentorships and job shadowing, that will help advance their skills and career progression.

 Our research shows that both blue and white-collar workers are concerned about losing their job to automation.
-To ensure their skills remain relevant in the years to come, 39% of blue-collar and 42% of white-collar workers want their employers to offer some type of retraining or upskilling program.
-This type of training program benefits both employees and employers, making it a win-win opportunity.
+To ensure their skills remain relevant, 39 percent of blue-collar and 42 percent of white-collar workers want their employers to offer some type of retraining or upskilling program.
+This type of training benefits both employees and employers, making it a win-win opportunity.

-Tuition reimbursement, on the other hand, is more important to white-collar workers (31%) than blue-collar workers (17%).
-Helping employees pay for continuing education allows them to expand their skill set, which ultimately adds value back into the company.
+Tuition reimbursement, on the other hand, is more important to white-collar workers (31 percent) than blue-collar workers (17 percent).
+Helping employees pay for continuing education allows them to expand their skill set.
+Ultimately, this adds value back into the company.

-Bilingual (French-English) employees are highly sought-after in nearly every industry in Canada.
-Due to this fact, both blue and white-collar workers consider language training to be a vital component of an overall skills development program.
-In fact, 15% of blue-collar and 13% of white-collar workers consider language training to be an influential part of the job offer.
+Bilingual (French-English) employees are highly sought in nearly every industry in Canada.
+Unsurprisingly, blue and white-collar workers consider language training to be a vital component of a skills development program.
+In fact, 15 percent of blue-collar and 13 percent of white-collar workers consider language training to be an influential part of the job offer.

 career advancement

 When it comes to career advancement, there is less consensus.
 Instead, employees’ desire for career growth is based on individual goals and objectives.
-What our research does show is that only 39% of blue-collar workers and 35% of white-collar workers are currently satisfied with career advancement opportunities in their workplaces.
+What our research does show is that only 39 percent of blue-collar workers and 35 percent of white-collar workers are currently satisfied with career advancement opportunities in their workplaces.

-As was the case with training programs, women are significantly more likely to be dissatisfied with the career advancement opportunities available to them in the workplace.
-In fact, only 34% of women surveyed stated that they were satisfied with the career development options at work, compared to 40% of men in blue-collar jobs and 46% of men in white-collar jobs.
+As with training programs, women are significantly more likely to be dissatisfied with the career advancement opportunities available in the workplace.
+In fact, only 34 percent of women are satisfied with the career development options at work.
+This compares to 40 percent of men in blue-collar jobs and 46 percent of men in white-collar jobs.

-For employers, these factors mean that a one-size-fits-all career development program will prove ineffective and do little to drive workers’ satisfaction.
-Instead, employers should encourage managers to discuss career development plans with individual workers and help these workers seek out new opportunities and experiences within the workplace that match their future career goals.
+For employers, these factors mean a one-size-fits-all career development program will prove ineffective and do little to drive workers’ satisfaction.
+Instead, employers should encourage managers to discuss personalized career development plans with workers, helping them find internal opportunities aligned with their future goals.

 Based on our research, there are four prime benefits that employees are looking for when it comes to career development:

-According to our research, over one in three blue and white-collar workers want to know that they will have access to new positions with an increased salary within at least 6 months of hiring.
+According to our research, over one in three blue and white-collar workers want to know they will have access to new positions with an increased salary within at least six months of hiring.
 These can be both lateral and vertical job opportunities.
-The important part is for new hires to know that there are opportunities to grow their salary base within the company.
+The important part is for new hires to know there are exciting work opportunities to grow their salary base within the company.

-Today’s employees not only want the ability to improve their salary, but they also want to know that they can grow their careers within the company.
-This factor is more valuable to white-collar workers, where 41% want access to promotion opportunities within at least the first year of employment, compared to 32% of blue-collar workers.
+Today’s employees not only want the ability to improve their salary.
+They also want to know they can grow their careers within the company.
+This factor is more valuable to white-collar workers, where 41 percent want access to promotion opportunities within at least the first year of employment, compared to 32 percent of blue-collar workers.

 Our research also shows that employees want the opportunity to move into leadership roles as they grow their careers.
 Women working in either blue or white-collar positions prioritize this benefit significantly more than their male counterparts.